optile/express-checkout/README.md

 It is the main component to render express checkout widget
  * @param {Object} params it contains
-   * @param {Object} configuration like in the example, it contains (baseURL, clientId, country and paymentMethodsConfiguration)
+   * @param {Object} configuration like in the example, it contains (baseURL, clientId, country, language, translation and paymentMethodsConfiguration)
    * @param {Function} createTransactionDetails it is a function that will generate transaction object used in createExpressPreset
    * @param {Object} customFunctions your customized function, for more information, look below
    * @param {String} mode when it is not set, it is first page, for second page, it should be set to "Summary"